A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Numerical evaluation

 We partitioned the nodes into three groups, and so as the number of nodes increased, the number of nodes per group increased accordingly.
 The number of nodes per group is the most important parameter for determining the achievable SINR, since with more nodes per group the density of nodes is greater and the angular differences between them are lower.
 Meanwhile, the overall number of nodes is the most important parameter in terms of the running time of the partitioning algorithms.

-For each number of nodes we generated and tested $20$ problem instances.
+For each number of nodes, we generated and tested $20$ problem instances.
 The instances were generated using a channel model based on the Saleh-Valenzuela model~\cite{saleh1987statistical} and its adaption to MIMO channels~\cite{el2014spatially}.
 The channel model and problem instance generation will be further detailed in Section~\ref{sec:channel_model}.
-As output, the model produces the dominant direction and angular spectrum spread for each node, along with the complete channel matrix giving the channel from each node to each antenna.
+As output, the model produces the dominant direction and angular spectrum spread for each node, along with the complete channel matrix giving the channel from each node to each base station antenna.

-Using the dominant directions and angular spectrum spreads, we then ran our optimisation algorithm, given in formulation~\eqref{form:pizza}, on each problem instance.
-For this we used the AMPL modelling language~\cite{ampl2002} along with the CPLEX optimisation solver~\cite{cplex}, and the optimisation was run on a 12-core server with $2.2$ GHZ Intel Xeon ES-2420 CPUs and $24$ GiB RAM.
+Using the dominant directions and angular spectrum spreads, we then ran our optimization algorithm, given in formulation~\eqref{form:pizza}, on each problem instance.
+For this we used the AMPL modelling language~\cite{ampl2002} along with the CPLEX optimization solver~\cite{cplex}, and the optimization was run on a 12-core server with $2.2$ GHZ Intel Xeon ES-2420 CPUs and $24$ GiB RAM.
 The optimal solution was then compared with three other node partitioning algorithms.
 An overview of the partitioning algorithms is given in Table~\ref{tab:partitioning-algorithms}.
 The first comparison algorithm was our approximation algorithm, given in Algorithm \ref{alg:approx}.

 The second comparison algorithm, which we will refer to as \emph{clumped} node partitioning, is intended to represent a worst-case scenario in which nodes whose channel have similar directional properties are grouped together.
 In this algorithm, the nodes are first sorted according to their dominant directions.
 Then the first $N = \frac{|\mathcal K|}{|\mathcal G|}$ nodes are placed in the first group, the next $N$ nodes in the next group, and so on until all nodes have been assigned a group.
+The computational complexity of this algorithm is $O(log(|\mathcal K|)$, since it first sorts the nodes then performs a sequential group assignment for each node.
 In our test instances, the number of nodes is always divisible by the number of groups, so there will be no nodes left over with this procedure, and all groups will contain the same number of nodes.
 Clumped partitioning gives an indication of the detriment to performance that might be caused by a poor node partition with respect to the directional channel properties we consider.